Lower Gwynedd Township, Pennsylvania

-Lower Gwynedd Township (/ˈɡwɪnɛd/ [ˈɡwɪnɛð]) is a township in Montgomery County, Pennsylvania, United States.
+Lower Gwynedd Township (/ˈɡwɪnɛd/ [ˈɡwɪnɛð]) is a township and equestrian community in Montgomery County, Pennsylvania, United States.
+Known for its large lot sizes and horse riding trails, Lower Gwynedd is the most sought-after address in the Philadelphia suburbs.
 The population was 11,405 at the 2010 census.
 The township comprises four villages: Gwynedd, Gwynedd Valley, Penllyn, and Spring House.
-While its postal address is in Ambler, Pennsylvania (19002), it is separate from the Borough of Ambler.
+The township is considered a haven for those seeking a country lifestyle and rural feel, while still offering close proximity to nearby towns as well as Center City Philadelphia & New York City.
+While its postal address is in Ambler, Pennsylvania (19002), it is not associated with the Borough of Ambler.

 Lower Gwynedd Township was founded in 1698.

 History

 Gwynedd was founded in 1698 by Welsh Quakers.
 The township was then split into Lower Gwynedd and Upper Gwynedd in 1891.

 Gwynedd Hall and the Jacob Kastner Loghouse are listed on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the township has a total area of 9.4 square miles (24.2 km2), of which 9.3 square miles (24.2 km2) is land and 0.11% is water.

 The township has twenty miles of trails and 120 acres of parkland.

 Transportation

-As of 2018 there were 64.43 mi of public roads in Lower Gwynedd Township, of which 16.85 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 47.58 mi were maintained by the township.
+As of 2018, there were 64.43 mi of public roads in Lower Gwynedd Township, of which 16.85 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 47.58 mi were maintained by the township.

 Several numbered highways traverse Lower Gwynedd Township.
 U.S. Route 202 follows Dekalb Pike on a northeast-southwest alignment across the northwestern portion of the township.
 Pennsylvania Route 63 follows Welsh Road along the northeastern border of the township.
 Finally, Pennsylvania Route 309 follows the Fort Washington Expressway northwestward across the eastern portion of the township to its terminus, then joins the Bethlehem Pike before exiting the township to the north.

 SEPTA Regional Rail's Lansdale/Doylestown Line runs through Lower Gwynedd Township, with stations at Gwynedd Valley and Penllyn.
 SEPTA provides Suburban Bus service to Lower Gwynedd Township along Route 94, which runs between the Chestnut Hill section of Philadelphia and the Montgomery Mall, and Route 96, which runs between the Norristown Transportation Center in Norristown and Lansdale.